As explained in the page about the

 In the post Bretton Woods economy,

-credit.
-Yet unendowed money continues to cause national
+credit continues to cause national

 spending to be greater than national income.
-Therefore it produces an economic environment in which international
+Therefore, it produces an economic environment in which international

-spending can be met is if there are additional imports and these are
+spending can be honoured is if the additional imports demanded are paid for by increasing foreign debt.

-This money cannot be said to be neutralized:
+system cannot be said to be neutralized:

 inherent excess demand in the unendowed money were not met by